AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlp-corpus.md

 url: /corpora
 ---

-IndicNLP corpora has been developed by discovering and scraping thousands of web sources - primarily news, magazines and books, over a duration of several months.
+IndicCorp has been developed by discovering and scraping thousands of web sources - primarily news, magazines and books, over a duration of several months.

 IndicCorp is one of the largest publicly-available corpora for Indian languages.
 It has also been used to train our released models which have obtained state-of-the-art performance on many tasks.